Definitely-not-AWS-Workshops/workshop-1-blog/content/3-Preparation/4-Terraform-Cloud-General-Settings/_index.md

 pre : " <b> 3.4 </b> "
 ---

 In this section, you are going to set up the Terraform Cloud organization and project.
-You also add AWS credentials and VCS provider.
+You also add AWS credentials and GitHub VCS provider.

 To continue with the instructions below, you will need a Terraform Cloud account.
 Sign in if you have one or create a new account at [app.terraform.io](https://app.terraform.io/).